While the Strip is typically the top destination for tourists in Las Vegas, you’ll want to spend at least one day Downtown.

 Downtown Container Park

-This is one Downtown attraction everyone always wants to check out.
-The collection of shops, bars, and restaurants is built from old cargo shipping containers.
-It’s a great place to buy souvenirs, grab a cocktail at Oak & Ivy or eat one of the best hotdogs in Vegas at Cheffini’s.
+The Downtown Container Park is a collection of shops, bars, and restaurants is built from old cargo shipping containers.
+It’s a great place to buy souvenirs, grab a cocktail at Oak & Ivy or eat one of the best hot dogs in Vegas at Cheffini’s.
 At the center of it all is a playground and treehouse to keep youngsters busy while the adults focus on shopping.
-The giant praying mantis out front, which shoots fire, is a sure sign you’ve arrived.
+The giant praying mantis out front, which shoots fire, is a fun photo opportunity.

-Take flight with the only Downtown zipline.
-Slotzilla shoots riders out of a towering replica of a slot machine, sending them speeding across the Fremont Street Experience and over crowds of tourists below.
+Take flight with the only zipline in Downtown.
+Slotzilla shoots riders out of a nine-story replica of a slot machine, sending them speeding across the Fremont Street Experience and over crowds of tourists below.
 Choose to fly either vertical or horizontal like Superman.
 At 40 miles per hour, it’s definitely one of the best ziplines in all of Las Vegas.

 On the east side of Las Vegas Boulevard is Fremont East, a small collection of bars and restaurants that are geared a little more to locals than tourists.
-Highlights include Beauty Bar (designed after a vintage beauty parlor with an outdoor patio for concerts), the Griffin (which stays busy with fire pits and a nice beer list) and the Downtown Cocktail Room (which helped set the standard for the craft cocktail revival in Las Vegas).
+Highlights include Commonwealth (a social bar with the Laundry Room, a hidden speakeasy), the Griffin (which stays busy with fire pits and a nice beer list) and the Downtown Cocktail Room (which helped set the standard for the craft cocktail revival in Las Vegas).
 Eureka has great burgers, cocktails and a patio for people watching, while Therapy serves modern American food in a modern gastropub setting.
 For some of the most player-friendly gambling in town, head to the casino at the historic El Cortez.

 Downtown Las Vegas has some of the best restaurants in Vegas — often at prices far lower than what you’ll find on the Strip.
 Your best bet is Carson Kitchen, the final business venture for late chef Kerry Simon.
 It’s an inventive place for gastropub cuisine and a menu that changes with the season.
 If you prefer a classic steakhouse, Oscar’s at the Plaza, Andiamo at The D, Vic & Anthony’s at the Golden Nugget, Hugo’s Cellar at the Four Queens, Top of Binion’s or the Triple George Grill might be more your speed.
 Pizza Rock leads the downtown pizza options, followed by Evel Pie and Pop Up Pizza at the Plaza.